-The Iowa State University Meats Laboratory is a federally inspected facility with the capability for slaughtering and complete processing of meat animals and poultry.
+The Iowa State University Meats Laboratory is a federally inspected facility with the capability for slaughtering and complete processing of meat animals including cattle, hogs, sheep, and goats.
 It has a full complement of sausage-making equipment, mostly of small commercial production size.
-The lab is available to private companies for product and process development.
+The lab is utilized by animal science classes, research projects, and extension programs.
+It available to private companies for product and process development.

-The meat laboratory has complete on-the-rail slaughter facilities for all species: beef, pork, lamb and veal.
-Poultry slaughter is a separate area.
+The meat laboratory has complete on-the-rail slaughter facilities for all species: beef, pork, lamb and goats.
 Stunning is accomplished with electrical and captive bolt devices.
-Dehiding is done with air dehiders and a hide puller is available for hogs.
-Scalding of hogs is done using the most modern scalder/dehairer available.
+Dehiding of cattle is done with air dehiders and scalding of hogs is done using the most modern scalder/dehairer available.
 The slaughter floor has high speed splitting saws and air driven auxiliary saws for brisket opening and scribing.

 A high velocity air blast cooler is used for chilling.
 Two additional coolers provide space for carcass storage and viewing.
 All coolers are equipped for temperature control and monitoring of carcass and environmental temperature.

 A complete poultry slaughter line is available with appropriate stunning, picking, chilling and packaging equipment.
 Further processing of poultry products can be accomplished in the processing areas of the Meat Lab.

 For cutting, the latest power saw equipment is available.
 Saws range from ultra high speed band saws to air driven break up saws.
 Whizzard knives are available for trimming boning.
 Townsend skinners are also used.

 Packaging is accomplished with standard equipment including retail tray over wrap as well as pouch type and roll stock vacuum packaging machines.
 Standard clip type vacuum bag equipment is also available.
 Some cases are available for package life studies.